NYC Mayor Eric Adams indicted on criminal charges – DW – 09/26/2024

 NYC Mayor Eric Adams indicted on criminal chargesSeptember 26, 2024

-New York City Mayor Eric Adams has been indicted on multiple criminal charges in a federal court in Manhattan.
+New York City Mayor Eric Adams has been charged with wire fraud, bribery and receiving illegal donations from foreigners by federal prosecutors.

+According to the indictment, Adams received illegal campaign donations from foreign businessmen and a Turkish official.

+Adams is also alleged to have accepted perks such as luxury travel in exchange for official favours and manipulated a municipal funding programme to "compound his gains."

-Prosecutors in New York said they would give further details on "siginificant public corruption charges" at a news conference later on Thursday.
+Prosecutors in New York said they would give further details at a news conference later on Thursday.

 Media outlets said Adams, a Democrat, could appear in court on the same day.